querystal/tickdocs/docs/docs/dw/dataset.md

 ## Layers
 <b>Operational Data Store (ODS)</b>
 > Operational data store has the original formats of datasets directly from blockchain full node, such as blocks, transactions, receipts, traces and logs.
-However, the original forms are semi-structured and encoded, leading to barriers of analysis via SQL queries, 0xTick refines the formats and structure of ODS tables, and usually users are less likely to use them often.
+However, the original forms are semi-structured and encoded, leading to barriers of analysis via SQL queries, 0xTick refines the formats and structure of ODS tables, and usually users are less likely to use them directly.

 <b>Data Warehouse Details (DWD)</b>
 > Data warehouse details are batch of tables and views to form a general signals or bases of signals.
 They help users to focus on business analysis.
 0xTick creates some DWD tables and views for users to start their works with trouble free.